girirajvyas/gof-design-patterns/README.md

 ```
 - **Disadvantages**
     - Instance is created even if the client application may not be using it.
-    - It will create an issue if your singleton class in creating a database connection or creating a socket which may lead to memory leak problem
+    - It will create an issue if your singleton class in creating a database connection or creating a socket which may lead to memory leak problem.

 > As a general rule, we name the method as getInstance(), this is just convention and not mandatorily to be followed

 **Prevent initialization via Reflection**
-- To prevent from Initialization via reflection, you can throw exception from constructor
+- To prevent from initialization via reflection, you can throw exception from constructor
 ```java
   private Singleton() {
     // In case Reflection is used for initialization